 Sony FE 85mm 1.4 GM

 This is the only native and also the most modern lens in this comparison.
-At closer distances it shows almost no mechanical vignetting which is quite amazing, but you will still be able to spot cat’s eyes when you focus on something further away.
+At closer distances it shows almost no optical vignetting which is quite amazing, but you will still be able to spot cat’s eyes when you focus on something further away.

 85mm is a little short for such a big brenizer, this will lead to some unfavourable perspective distortion.
 So I think in this case a smaller brenizer (2×5) gives the better result: